syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/pulltorefresh-events.md

 ---
 layout: post
-title: PullToRefresh Events and Commands in .NET MAUI PullToRefresh control | Syncfusion
+title: Events and Commands in .NET MAUI PullToRefresh control | Syncfusion
-description: Learn about PullToRefresh Events And Commands support in the Syncfusion .NET MAUI PullToRefresh (SfPullToRefresh) control and more.
+description: Learn about Events And Commands support in the Syncfusion .NET MAUI PullToRefresh (SfPullToRefresh) control and more.
 platform: MAUI
 control: SfPullToRefresh
 documentation: ug
 ---

-# PullToRefresh Events in .NET MAUI SfPullToRefresh (SfPullToRefresh)
+# Events in .NET MAUI SfPullToRefresh (SfPullToRefresh)

 There are three built-in events in the PullToRefresh control, namely: